RunMyProject/RunMyProject/README.md

-- 👋 Hi, I’m @RunMyProject
+- 👋 Hi, I’m Edoardo Sabatini.
-- 👀 I’m interested in ...
+- 👀 I’m interested in all techs.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to make a good CV!
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on enterprise projects for Banks and Multinationals.
-- 📫 How to reach me ...
+- 📫 How to reach me on Linkedin profile: https://www.linkedin.com/in/edoardo-sabatini/

 <!---
 RunMyProject/RunMyProject is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.